Green-Software-Foundation/if-plugins/README.md

 > [!IMPORTANT]
-> This repository is deprecated and is no longer actively maintained.
+> [!CAUTION] This repository is deprecated and is no longer actively maintained.
 Instead, the plugins in this repository have been migrated into IF as builtins.
 You no > longer have to install any additional dependencies to use these plugins - they are bundled with IF.
 This repository will be archived during summer 2024.

 # Impact Framework - Plugins